Escherbach/Seq-Roadmap/README.md

 working in parallel.
-Unfortunately, speed of translocation is already close to the upper bound: the translocation needs to be slowed down by a specialized motor protein in order for the electrical signal to be interpretable <span class="citation" data-cites="wang2021nanopore"></span>.</p>
+Unfortunately, speed of translocation is already close to the upper bound: the translocation needs to be slowed down by a specialized motor protein in order for the electrical signal to be interpretable <span class="citation" data-cites="wang2021nanopore">(Wang et al. 2021)</span>.</p>
 <p>In a research context, the primary advantage of nanopore sequencing
 over other platforms lies in its long reads.
-Average read lengths in a standard protocol exceed 1,000 bp and the longest recorded reads exceed a million base pairs <span class="citation" data-cites="loose2019whale"></span>.
+Average read lengths in a standard protocol exceed 1,000 bp and the longest recorded reads exceed a million base pairs <span class="citation" data-cites="loose2019whale">(Loose et al. 2019)</span>.
 In the MGS context, long reads provide limited utility and, for nanopore sequencing in particular, present an active hindrance, as longer fragments occupy pores for a longer time period.
 There is therefore a direct trade-off between read length and number of reads: to a first approximation, the number of fragments sequenced scales linearly with the inverse of average read length.</p>
 <p>A logical conclusion is that for MGS, sample preparation should
 include a fragmentation step to reduce the average fragment size and thus increase the chance of detecting a low-abundance pathogen.
-ONT MinION has 512 active channels working in parallel <span class="citation" data-cites="ont_minion"></span>.
+ONT MinION has 512 active channels working in parallel <span class="citation" data-cites="ont_minion">(Oxford Nanopore Technologies n.d.a)</span>.
 With sufficient saturation and the standard translocation speed of approximately 400 bp/s, we need an average fragment length of some 700 bp to get 1M reads in an hour of sequencing, and 70 bp to achieve 10M reads.
 The cheapest device, Flongle, has approximately 100 active channels, implying some 2 million reads in 60 minutes of sequencing.</p>
 <p>This implies that for a sufficiently fragmented sample, nanopore
 platforms already meet the key requirements of fast time-to-answer, sufficient throughput, and relatively simple library preparation.